Living in Grenada: Detailed Advice for American Expats

 • Reliance on imports: Grenada relies significantly on imported goods, resulting in higher prices for specific items like electronics and certain food commodities.

-• Small size: Grenada is one of the Caribbean’s smaller islands, resulting in limited options for entertainment, dining, and cultural activities compared to large US cities and hubs, as well as other countries in the Caribbean.
+• Small size: Grenada is one of the Caribbean’s smaller islands, resulting in limited options for entertainment, dining, and cultural activities compared to large US cities and hubs, as well as other islands in the Caribbean.

-• Bureaucracy: Dealing with Grenadian bureaucracy and administrative processes is often inefficient and runs on ‘island time,’ making navigating opening bank accounts and other
+• Bureaucracy: Dealing with Grenadian bureaucracy and administrative processes is often inefficient and runs on ‘island time,’ making navigating opening accounts at banks in Grenada and other official matters time-consuming and sometimes frustrating.

-Grenada Expat Community
+Grenada Expat Communities

 Expats moving to Grenada or spending an extended visit in the country have grown in recent years, drawn by the country’s natural beauty, safety, strategic location, and favorable conditions for foreign residents.
 The largest contingents of expatriates in Grenada come from the United Kingdom and North America, and expats living in Grenada frequent online platforms such as Expat Exchange and Reddit.